Voting in Alabama

 Some states have laws that specifically allow citizens to preregister at a certain age while others allow registration as long as you’re 18 by the next election.
 Preregistration means you’ll be automatically registered to vote on your 18th birthday without taking any additional steps.

-In Alabama, you can preregister to vote if you are 18 by the next election.
+In Alabama, you can preregister to vote if you are 18 by election day.
 Register to vote today!

 Some states even let you vote in their primaries at 17 if you’ll be 18 by the general election so you can participate in the whole process!